zacharyweisenbloom/UO_LLLM/README.md

+# Much of this code was copied from this tutorial: https://www.youtube.com/watch?v=_R-ff4ZMLC8&t=2072s.
+Modifications where made too update project for our use case.
 # UO LLLM

 An intelligent documentation crawler and RAG (Retrieval-Augmented Generation) agent built using Pydantic AI and Supabase.
 The agent can crawl websites, store content in a vector database, and provide intelligent answers to user questions by retrieving and analyzing relevant documentation chunks.